fluid-checkout/fluid-checkout/readme.txt

 * Improved: Compatibility with theme Razzi.
 * Improved: Refactor validation check icon styles to make it reusable for theme compatibility styles.
 * Fixed: Initially set page content area width to 100%.
+* Fixed: Position for the terms and conditions checkbox in relation to the label text.

 = 2.2.1 - 2023-01-03 =